Ultraseven Ep. 42: Ambassador of the Nonmalt

 Directed by Kazuho Mitsuta.
 Written by Toshihiro Iijima.
 Airdate June 26, 1966.

 Director Kazuho Mitsuta’s second aired episode (although produced before “Space Directive M774”) is his first classic.
 Mitsuta had a knack for intense character-driven stories told with cinematic flair.
 His episodes look fantastic without being ostentatious.
-“Blazing Glory” shows Mitsuta operating at a high level and making the best possible episode from one of Ultra Q’s most dramatic, human tales.
+“Blazing Glory” shows Mitsuta operating at a high level and delivering the best possible episode from one of Ultra Q’s most dramatic, human stories.

 Continue reading “Ultra Q Ep.
 26: Blazing Glory”